1. Home

 Year launched: 2015

-BMW 2 Series Convertible Review 2023: exterior rear three quarter photo of the BMW 2 Series Convertible on the road
+BMW 2 Series Cabriolet (2015-2021) Review: exterior rear three quarter photo of the BMW 2 Series Convertible on the road

 8/10

-While it may not be exactly cheap, the 2 Series Convertible is a car that feels worth the money.
-With its high quality cabin, refined ride and superb handling - this is a BMW after all - this is a classy convertible car which will always be a pleasure to own.
+While it may not be exactly strictly 'cheap', the 2 Series Convertible is a car that feels worth the money.
+With its high-quality cabin, refined ride and superb handling - this is a BMW after all - this is a classy convertible car which will always be a pleasure to own.

-The cheapest model is the 218i SE which uses the same 1.5-litre three-cylinder engine as the MINI Cooper Convertible.
+The least expensive model is the 218i SE which uses the same 1.5-litre three-cylinder engine as the MINI Cooper Convertible.
 It may seem small in size, but with 136PS, it’s a real gem of an engine with eager performance and plenty of character.

 3. Audi TT Roadster